Monday, 12 November 2012

 Shatton Moor

-North Lees Hall was built in the late 16th century by Robert Smythson, the same Architect responsible for the construction of Hardwick Hall in Derbyshire.
-It is thought to be the model for Thornfield Hall in the famous novel Jane Eyre after Charlotte Bronte stayed in the area in 1845.
+North Lees Hall was built in the late 16th century and is attributed to Robert Smythson, the architect behind the renowned Hardwick Hall in Derbyshire.
+It is widely believed to be the inspiration for Thornfield Hall in Jane Eyre, following Charlotte Brontë’s stay in the area in 1845.

 North Lees Hall and Shatton Moor

-After a brief climb up through Stanage Plantation, the path winds its way up onto Stanage Edge via a natural depression in the rocks.
-This point is also located just below the Long Causeway (or Long Causey), a medieval packhorse route that linked Sheffield to Hathersage.
-There is some debate over whether the road was also a Roman one or not.
-Where we emerged onto the top of Stanage, the Long Causeway still exists as an un-surfaced track, formerly a byway to all traffic, however recently this has been reclassified and motorised vehicles have been banned.
-Small areas of the track are still paved in parts with the most extensive section being a 20 metre stretch just to the west of Stanedge Pole, an ancient waymarker along the route that marks the border between Derbyshire and South Yorkshire.
-At a height of 438 metres, it can be seen for several miles around.
+After a brief climb through Stanage Plantation, the path winds onto Stanage Edge via a natural depression in the rocks.
+This point sits just below the Long Causeway (or Long Causey), a medieval packhorse route that linked Sheffield to Hathersage.
+While some debate exists over its potential Roman origins, the Causeway survives here as an unsurfaced track.
+Formerly a byway for all traffic, it was recently reclassified to ban motorised vehicles.
+Small sections remain paved, with the most extensive stretch being a 20-metre span just west of Stanedge Pole—an ancient waymarker at 438 metres that defines the border between Derbyshire and South Yorkshire and can be seen for miles.

 The path leads through Stanage Plantation